 Knocks and bumps are a normal part of childhood life.
 It is not necessary to be too protective; a simple fall will not be too harmful.
 However, rough-and-tumble play should be avoided.
 If your child has a severe fall or bang, then take them to your local urgent care centre or Accident and Emergency (A&E) department just as you would for any other child.

 Depending on your child's operation, they may need time off from school or playgroup.
 Sometimes this may be for up to a few weeks.
 You should discuss this with the nurse before you go home.

 When your child returns to school or nursery, you may need to ease them back in gently.
 Start with a few mornings, then begin to increase the time as they recover their energy.

-School age children should avoid contact sports or bi riding until reviewed by their doctor in clinic.
+School-age children should avoid contact sports or bike-riding until reviewed by their doctor in clinic.
 Swimming should be avoided for a month after the operation, or until the wound has healed and all the stitches are gone.

 A follow-up appointment will be made before your child is discharged.
 If this is not convenient, please let us know in advance.